OAuth Revoke Flow

 Access tokens and refresh tokens expire at some point in time.
 Access tokens tend to expire quickly, whereas refresh tokens last longer.
 Their validity period is set when created.
 The period for which they are valid depends on factors such as:

-Other contextual information can be considered when setting the duration of validity as well.
-When a token should be expired before this time, it should be revoked.
+The authorization server may also consider other contextual information when setting the duration of validity time for tokens.
+When a token should expire before this time, it should be revoked.

 Revoke Endpoint

-- The client sends the token to be revoked along with credentials to the revoke endpoint
+- The client sends the token that it wishes to revoke in a POST request along with its credentials to the token revocation endpoint at the authorization server.

-- The server responds an empty body and a status code
+- The server validates the request, revokes the token, and responds with an empty body using the HTTP status code 200.

-A "hint" about the kind of token can also be included in the body; this is done using the request parameter token_type_hint
+The client can provide a "hint" about the kind of token in the request using the request parameter token_type_hint

 or refresh_token